 - Helps reduce overall cost of service and repair, refurbishing and recycling

-- Future: 12N code initiated at PC purchase point – reverse logistics advised of computer disposition
+- Future: 12N QR code initiated at PC origination or purchase point – tracking reverse logistics, advising the disposition of a computers’ life cycle.

-A key area where the 12N approach will add value is in the routing of these logistics.
-Reducing reporting time is foremost and that requires a simplified method.
-Once a unit is affixed with a 12N code label, think of it as a functioning “digital toe-tag”, the unit or part is then far more trackable.
+A key area where the 12N QR approach will add value, is in the routing of these forward and reverse logistics.
+Once a unit is affixed with a 12N QR code label, think of it as a functioning “digital toe-tag”, the unit or part is then far more trackable.
+Reducing reporting time is foremost and that requires a simplified method that the updateable QR code will achieve.

-Timely replacements, whether in warranty or not, are traceable from original manufacturing throughout distribution and on to refurbishing.
-Events tracking from a service or repair, can unite all participants in the process allowing a more refined use of “big data” analysis and reverse logistics processes.
+Timely replacements of PCs, for example whether in warranty or not, are traceable from original manufacturing throughout distribution and on to refurbishing.
+Events tracking from a service, repair or data erasure can unite many participants in the PC life cycle process, allowing a refined use of “big data” analysis, further standardizing forward and reverse logistics processes.

 All industries are affected by reams of product codes, errors and what-to-do-next scenarios.

-The introduction of 12N code labels will unite computer services and refurbishing reverse logistics.
-Effectively, standardising incident reporting practices and simplifying error codes, making it easier to manage repair and refurbishing information.
-12N (SQRL) codes will radically reduce RMA and warranty processing.
+The utilization of 12N QR code labels will unite forward computer manufacturing and reverse computer services and refurbishing logistics.
+Effectively, standardising incident reporting diagnostic practices and simplifying error codes, making it easier to manage repair and refurbishing information.
+12N QR codes will radically reduce RMA and warranty processing.